audiojs/audio/README.md

 * _duration_ − max duration of an audio, by default takes whole available input.
 * _sampleRate_ − sample rate for the audio data, inferred from source or taken default `44100`.
 * _cache_ − load cached version of source, if available.
 Used to avoid extra URL requests.
 By default `true`.
+* _stats_ − track stats of audio for metrics, that increases memory consumption by at least 3 times (no worries it is still O(N)).
+By default it is disabled.

 ```js
 //create 2-channel audio of duration 4m 33s